 We aim to help shape a transformation of our food system so that:

 We started off life in November 2017 as an independent inquiry hosted by the RSA and funded by the Esmée Fairbairn Foundation.
 Led by a group of influential Commissioners, we commissioned research and sought practical solutions to tackle climate, health and nature crises.
 This included a nation-wide bike tour which gave us a unique insight into the thoughts and concerns of people potentially most impacted by our recommendations.
 These recommendations formed the basis of a landmark report, Our Future in the Land, which was widely supported by ministers and welcomed on both sides of the aisle.

 We became an independent charity in April 2020 thanks to the generous, continued support of the Esmée Fairbairn Foundation.
-We work in partnerships and collaboration with colleagues around the UK.
+Our work has focused on implementing the recommendations, first set out in Our Future in the Land, in partnership and collaboration with colleagues around the UK.